4 min read

 What does it mean to anonymize PHI?

-Anonymizing PHI means removing or altering personal identifiers in the data so individuals cannot be readily identified.
-Anonymization protects patient privacy while allowing the data to be used for research, analysis, and other purposes.
+Anonymizing PHI means removing or altering personal identifiers in the data so that individuals cannot be readily identified.
+This process is designed to protect patient privacy while still allowing the data to be used for research, analysis, and other purposes.

 Can anonymized data be re-identified?

-In theory, anonymized data can be re-identified if sufficient additional information is available or if the anonymization process is not thorough.
+In theory, anonymized data can be re-identified if sufficient additional information is available or if the anonymization process was not thorough.
 However, proper anonymization techniques should minimize this risk.

 Subscribe to Paubox Weekly